ubaldot/vim-poptools/README.md

 multitude of tasks, from finding files and directories, to setting your favorite colorscheme.

+Once a list of results is slammed into a popup menu, you can easily fuzzy filter is.
+This is useful when you get a long list of matches, which is typical in the case of recently opened files or of command history.

-It is more essential compared to similar plugins such as [fzf][0], [fuzzyy][1] or [scope][2].
-Under some circumstances it may be slower, but I don't mind waiting a bit when the search process takes a while; it helps me pause and reflect on what I am doing, giving my brain some breathing room.
+This plugin is more essential compared to similar plugins such as [fzf][0], [fuzzyy][1] or [scope][2] and differently from them, external programs are called _synchronously_, but things may change in the future. :)

 Nevertheless, I personally like the interface and how it displays all the results at once.
 Additionally, I find the opportunity of saving the last